Suomi.fi

 Users can also identify themselves to the Suomi.fi mobile application with the biometric identification methods on their device, but this data is not stored in the Suomi.fi Messages register.
 The identification data is only retained on the user’s device.

-For a natural person who has not activated Suomi.fi Messages, whose personal identity code is known to the client organisation and to whom the client organisation sends a message via the TKJ service, the following is stored in the register:
+For a person who has not activated Suomi.fi Messages, whose personal identity code is known to the client organisation and to whom the client organisation sends a message via the TKJ service, the following is stored in the register:

-• Personal identity code
+• personal identity code

-In exceptional cases, it is also possible for a client organisation to send messages to a natural person via the Suomi.fi Messages TKJ service in a way that no personal data is stored in the Suomi.fi Messages register.
+In exceptional cases, it is also possible for a client organisation to send messages to a person via the Suomi.fi Messages TKJ service in a way that no personal data is stored in the Suomi.fi Messages register.

 Personal data processed for companies